I don’t know who first came up with the idea of eating chocolate on Valentine’s Day, Easter or Christmas time, but I love doing it!

 Mix all the dry ingredients together in a parchment paper-lined loaf pan.
 Taste this brown powdery substance.
 Add more salt or more sweetener to adjust taste to your likeness.
 Once it is perfect, add the melted oil (already blended with the honey if honey is your sweetener of choice) and mix until thoroughly blended.
 Add essential oils or vanilla extract if you want.
 I have tried peppermint and orange oils and loved them.
 The Trim Healthy Mama Natural Burst Caramel Extract Flavor was super yummy as well.
 Freeze for a few hours.
 Than pop out of molds or cut into rustic chunks and store in a glass jar if your house isn’t too warm.
 If it’s warm, above 72 degrees F, store in the fridge.

 Yum!
 A few squares a day keeps the sugar cravings away!
-The basic recipe is half the amount of cocoa powder or carob powder to 1 part cocoa butter, and then 3/4 part sweetener to 1 part cocoa butter, plus a pinch or two of mineral salt.
+The basic recipe is 1/2 part cocoa, cacoa, or carob powder to 1 part cocoa butter, and then 3/4 part sweetener to 1 part cocoa butter, plus a pinch or two of mineral salt.
+If that’s too sweet then cut back to 1/2 part sweetener.